We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Once you’ve done a patch test, you can apply rosehip oil up to twice per day.
 The oil can be used on its own, or you can add a few drops to another carrier oil or your favorite moisturizer.

 Rosehip oil can go rancid quickly.
 To help extend its shelf life, store the oil in a cool, dark place.
 You can also store it in your refrigerator.

 Though it’s slightly more expensive, cold-pressed, organic rosehip oil is recommended for purity and best results.

 Rosehip oil is generally safe for all skin types, but allergic reaction is not uncommon.
 Before using rosehip oil for the first time, you should perform a patch test to make sure your skin can tolerate the oil.

 Anaphylaxis is possible in severe cases of allergic reaction.
-Seek immediate emergency medical attention if you begin experiencing:
+Seek immediate emergency medical attention if you experience:

-Scientific studies showing rosehip oil’s promise make it an intriguing option for anyone looking to reduce the visible signs of aging, clear up scarring, or otherwise improve their skincare routine.
-Not only is it reasonably affordable and easy to use, it’s considered generally safe for all skin types.
+Scientific studies showing rosehip oil’s promise make it an intriguing option for anyone looking to reduce the visible signs of aging, clear up scarring, or otherwise improve their skin care routine.
+Not only is it reasonably affordable and easy to use, but it’s also considered generally safe for all skin types.